ruchitchaudhary11/AI_Resume_Analyzer/README.md

 ## Features

 ### 1. Easy User Experience
 - Resume Analyzer AI makes it easy for users.
-You can upload your resume and enter your OpenAI API key without any hassle.
+You can upload your resume and enter your **Groq API key** without any hassle.
 - The application is designed to be user-friendly so that anyone can use its powerful resume analysis features.
 - It also uses the `PyPDF2` library to quickly extract text from your uploaded resume, which is the first step in doing a thorough analysis.